Thraxerrrr/ShipsOfTheExiled/README.md

 * **Change Mode: Anchored**: change the mode from **Afloat** to **Anchored**.
 See above for more details.

-* **Scuttle**: this will destroy the whole ship, along with everything placed on it! **USE WITH CARE!** You may want to recover any placeables before scuttling the ship.
+* **Scuttle**: this will destroy the ship, along with everything placed on it. **USE WITH CARE!** You may want to recover any placeables, and ask passengers to leave, before scuttling the ship.

 * **Steer**: start steering the ship.
-If you do not see this option on your boat, it may require a steering component instead, such as an **oar**.
+If you do not see this option on your boat, it may require a steering component instead, such as an **oar** or **steering wheel**.
 After placing the oar, the Steer option will appear on the oar's interaction wheel.

 ### Steering